Pixel (973) 784-8402

 Levels of Dog Bite Injuries

 A typical medium-sized dog has a bite force of over 200 pounds per square inch – strong enough to break skin and bone.
 Moreover, dogs’ irregular and sharp teeth can create jagged cuts and gouges, resulting in heavy scarring.
-Dog bites can also cause nerve damage, decreasing sensitivity and dexterity in the extremities.
+Dog attacks can also cause nerve damage, decreasing sensitivity and dexterity in the extremities.
 Dogs’ mouths are full of harmful bacteria, so infection is a common complication with bite wounds.

 • Level 1 – Aggressive behavior but no contact or bite marks